milos85vasic/Server-Factory-Parallels-Utils/README.md

 while all working images  (ones that are executed and used in regular work) can be located in:
 `/Volumes/Your_Drive/Parallels/Using`.
 Paths that you will use are absolutely up to you.

-Once `publish_images.sh` is executed all [Parallels](https://www.parallels.com/) images located under 'Uncompressed' directory will be compressed into
+Once `publish_images.sh` is executed all [Parallels](https://www.parallels.com/) images located under 'Uncompressed' directory will be compressed into .tar.gz files and moved to 'Compressed' directory.
-.tar.gz files and moved to 'Compressed' directory.
 Then, all compressed [Parallels](https://www.parallels.com/) images (.tar.gz) will be uploaded to remote endpoint by triggering `image_sync.sh` script.

-Thanks to this you will be able to publish all your [Parallels](https://www.parallels.com/) images matrices to the cloud and have them ready for any future use.
+Thanks to this you will be able to publish all your [Parallels](https://www.parallels.com/) images matrices to the cloud and have them ready for any future use on any of your working computers.

 ### Retrieving and using published images